Rashmikark/PS-Sustainability/README.md

 CONCLUSION:
 This project shows how AI supports sustainability by automating e-waste sorting.
 It reduces human risk, improves recycling efficiency, and promotes eco-friendly waste management — a step toward a cleaner, smarter planet.

-generate read me for this to add in github